Apex Legends: 2025 Parent Guide

 - Students can spend a lot of money with the in-game purchases to upgrade their skins or weapons

-- The developers add new features and play modes every week to entice people to play more
+- The developers add new features and play modes every other month to entice people to play more

 What can parents & educators do?